dcraderdev/AirBnB/oldREADME.md

     }
     ```

 ### Get details of a Spot from an id

 Returns the details of a spot specified by its id.

 * Require Authentication: false
 * Request
-  * Method: GET
+  * Method: get
-  * URL: /api/spots/:spotId
+  * URL: /spots/:spotId
   * Body: none

 * Successful Response